philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 - More pessimistic (finite temperature) reaction paths

 Testing these discoveries with IRL hardware will be dangerous and extremely complicated.
 Much less practical than inverted mode mechanosynthesis of amorphous C with a randomly positioned set of Ge tooltips.

+<b>We must be absolutely sure that crystal structure is a mandatory prerequisite for massively parallel molecular manufacturing.</b>